Inmarsat profit hit by U.S. government budget cuts

 Other services that it supplied to the U.S. government, such as for special forces and the intelligence communities, had protected budgets and were therefore more resilient, he said.

-Shares in the company, which reached a more than two-year high of 749 pence on Wednesday, were trading 8.3 percent lower at 688 pence by 6:16 a.m.
-ET on Thursday.
+Shares in the company, which reached a more than two-year high of 749 pence on Wednesday, were trading 8.3 percent lower at 688 pence by 1016 GMT on Thursday.

 Analysts at Jefferies said they expected the average forecast for core earnings this year of $648.6 million to fall by about 5 percent.